-- Payments to NSW Government agencies, for example, the Emergency Service Levy. - Waste collection and disposal costs. - Council's share of pensioner rate rebates. - Membership of Upper Macquarie County Council (noxious weed management).
+- Payments to NSW Government agencies, for example, the Emergency Service Levy. - Waste collection and disposal costs. - · Council's share of pensioner rate rebates. - Membership of Upper Macquarie County Council (noxious weed management).

-Options for ensuring a sustainable Lithgow
+Options for ensuring a sustainable future

-The options put forward for community discussion will have widely varying impacts on our service delivery.
+The options being developed for community discussion will have widely varying impacts on our assets and service quality.

-Community engagement has commenced on two options for ensuring a sustainable future.
-In communicating these options, the Council is providing information the following:
+In coming months, the community will be consulted on two options for ensuring a sustainable future.
+In communicating these options, the Council will outline the following:

-- The magnitude of the financial challenges and infrastructure funding shortfall facing the LGA over the next 10 years and its impact on service levels, - The fairness and equity of the rating structure and the capacity of all ratepayers to pay additional rates, and - The importance of residents to be able to have their say on their preference for either service levels being maintained (requiring a Special Rates Variation) or service levels being reduced (rate peg only).
+- The magnitude of the financial challenges and infrastructure funding shortfall facing the LGA over the next 10 years and its impact on service - levels, - The fairness and equity of the rating structure and the capacity of all ratepayers to pay additional rates. - The need for residents to be able to have their say on whether or not they are prepared to pay additional rates to improve service levels.